burke-lab/NatSus2020/README.md

 Script 17 generates figure ED5

-Script 18 has the calculations referenced in the text of the paper

-Script 19 processes the exposure datas for all DHS locations.
+Script 18 processes the exposure datas for all DHS locations.
 Note the processed output cannot be merged with the birth data (see above for details).
 This script is a work in progress.